-Fig. 6-3: Pad size recommendation for SOIC8 Package (all dimensions in mm)
+Fig. 6-3: Pad size recommendation for SOIC8 Package (all dimensions in mm - not to scale)

 7. Programming of the Sensor

 HAL 3970 features two different customer modes.
 In Application Mode the sensor provides a digital output signal SPC definition.
 In Programming Mode (Listen Mode) it is possible to change the register settings of the sensor.